 Health Benefits of Blackberries for Bearded Dragons

-There are plenty of positives when your beardie eats a helping of blackberries.
+There are plenty of positives when your beardie eats a serving of blackberries.

 Potential Risks of Blackberries for Bearded Dragons